LunarWatcher/lunarwatcher.github.io/projects.md

 ### violet - a C++-based static site generator

 [violet](https://codeberg.org/LunarWatcher/violet) came about because of the AI-sloppification of most other static site generators that used to be worth using.
+It's also used to generate this site, as well as a few doc sites for a few of my projects (though those just use the default theme rather than the theme I use here).

 ## Misc